Fex-Development/Ptero-inactive-server-deleter/README.md

 Causes a Genocide on the pterodactyl panel.

 ## Warning!!!
 We are not responsible for any damage.
-The keyword in the server name should be the exact keyword in the config file!
+The keyword placed in the config.json file should match the keyword in the server's name.
 # Installation
 ```
 git clone https://github.com/Fex-Development/Ptero-inactive-server-deleter